-Heat pumps are a more sustainable heat source for your home’s heating system compared to traditional gas-fed boilers and are ideal to use with floor heating.
-In this expert guide we’ll explore the energy-efficiency of heat pumps and discover which underfloor heating system is best to use with them.
+Heat pumps are a more sustainable heat source for your home’s heating compared to traditional gas-fed boilers.
+In this expert guide we’ll explore the energy-efficiency of heat pumps and discover why underfloor heating is the perfect heating system to use with them.
 You’ll find out:

 - The difference between ground and air-source heat pumps